Anxiety has become so pervasive that many of you report it has become your “new normal” to live in a state of constant anxiety, fear, and overwhelm.

 How Stimulating Parasympathetic Relieves Anxiety

-After a danger or perceived risk passes, you shift out of sympathetic “fight or flightand return to the “rest, reset and heal” parasympathetic state which allows your body to recover and heal after a demanding physiological and psychological event.
+After a danger or perceived risk passes, you shift out of the sympathetic “fight or flight” state and return to the “rest, reset, and heal” parasympathetic state, which allows your body to recover and heal after a demanding physiological or psychological event.

 You might think of the parasympathetic response as the brakes on the sympathetic response, which in turn puts the brakes on anxiety.
 The sympathetic system is employed in states of fear.
 The parasympathetic system is triggered by a sense of safety.

-Calming neurotransmitters – The parasympathetic nervous system calms the over-activation of glutamate and restores healthy levels of GABA, which calms our panic response, along with balancing other neurotransmitters, including serotonin, which governs general mood, anger, aggression, and fear responses.
+Calming neurotransmitters – The parasympathetic nervous system helps calm the overactivation of glutamate and restores healthy levels of GABA, which calms our panic response, and helps balance other neurotransmitters, including serotonin, which governs general mood, anger, aggression, and fear responses.

-Expanding Awareness– The sense of safety allows you to softened and enhance your peripheral view of our surroundings, promoting an expanded awareness that helps you feel calm and safe.
+Expanding Awareness– The sense of safety allows you to soften and enhance your peripheral view of our surroundings, promoting an expanded awareness that helps you feel calm and safe.
 Research from the University of Oregon found that “greater parasympathetic activity is a marker of increased selective attention and neurocognitive function.”
-In the parasympathetic state, your vagus nerve releases the neurotransmitter acetylcholine, to help enhance attention, and learning.
-In your brain, acetylcholine activates and inhibits communication between different brain regions to properly store information, by speeding up or slowing down nerve signals.
-In your brain, acetylcholine is mainly excitatory, allowing your neurons to communicate so you can think clearly, learn new information and form new memories.
+In the parasympathetic state, your vagus nerve releases the neurotransmitter acetylcholine to help enhance attention and learning.
+In your brain, acetylcholine modulates communication between brain regions to properly store information by speeding up or slowing down nerve signals.
+In your brain, acetylcholine is mainly excitatory, allowing your neurons to communicate so you can think clearly, learn new information, and form new memories.

-Stabilizing Blood Sugar – a chronic sympathetic response increases blood sugar and insulin output, creating spikes in the brain’s blood sugar levels which destabilizes brain function.
-Research with mice in Sweden correlated a significant drop in blood sugar levels as a direct result of the stimulation of the parasympathetic nervous system.
+Stabilizing Blood Sugar – a chronic sympathetic response increases blood sugar and insulin output, creating spikes in the brain’s blood sugar levels, which destabilize brain function.
+Research in Sweden with mice showed a significant drop in blood sugar levels as a direct result of parasympathetic nervous system stimulation.
 The research found that the sympathetic nervous system prepares you to fight or flee by reducing insulin release and increasing blood sugar to boost your energy.
-The parasympathetic nervous system operates in reverse, lowering blood sugar to healthy levels.
+The parasympathetic nervous system operates in the opposite direction, lowering blood sugar to healthy levels.
 (Study).

-Restoring heart and respiration rates – healthy heart rate- known as Heart rate variability – helps to calm anxiety.
-In fact, research correlates healthy heart rate variability, a measure of how quickly you recover from stress, with lower anxiety.
+Restoring heart and respiration rates – a healthy heart rate, known as Heart rate variability, helps to calm anxiety.
+In fact, research shows that healthy heart rate variability, a measure of how quickly you recover from stress, is associated with lower anxiety.

 How Parasympathetic Calms Fear and Anxiety